kaplasak/RaySplatting/README.md

 - Highly efficient pure Gaussian renderer (no embedding primitive mesh approximation).
 - Highly configurable optimizer based on the convenient text configuration file.
 - Support for both the **Blender** and **COLMAP** data sets (after some preprocessing by the 3DGS).
+- Built-in evaluation of the model and visualization to the *.bmp file with the configurable frequency.

 # Controls in the interactive Windows viewer / optimizer application